bravesoft-sinh/ds-python/README.md

-# Data structure and Algorithm with Python
+# Data Structures and Algorithm with Python